HawkEyeInnovations/nvidiagpubeat/README.md

 NVIDIA-smi ships with NVIDIA GPU display drivers on Linux, and with 64bit Windows Server 2008 R2 and Windows 7.

-nvidiagpubeat provides ability (look at nvidiagpubeat.yml) to configure metrics that needs to be monitored and by default it queries utilization.gpu,utilization.memory,memory.total,memory.free,memory.used,temperature.gpu,pstate and can ingest them into elastic search cluster for possibly visualization using Kibana.
+nvidiagpubeat provides ability (look at nvidiagpubeat.full.yml) to configure metrics that needs to be monitored and can ingest them into elastic search cluster for possibly visualization using Kibana.

 ## Getting Started with nvidiagpubeat